Skip to main content Skip to main menu

 Derragh Lough Crannóg

-There are over 1,200 known in Ireland with most dating to the Early Medieval period.
-They were generally used as dwelling spaces containing one or two, post-and-wattle or timber houses.
+They were generally used as dwelling spaces, containing one or two post-and-wattle or timber houses.

-Long, radial timbers, dating to c.1000AD, project out from underneath these stones.
-In recent years two iron knives but were found at Derragh Lough and are housed in the National Museum of Ireland.
+In recent years, two iron knives were found at Derragh Lough.
+They are now housed in the National Museum of Ireland.

 Arrow-up